RAKWireless/Awesome-WisBlock/Enclosures/Indoor-Environment/README.md

 ----

-A small opening close to the WisBlock IO module allows to connect external sensors or actuators to the indoor enclosure.
+A small opening near the WisBlock IO module allows to connect external sensors or actuators to the indoor enclosure.

 ----